 5. Robots.Txt File

-And one of the last major bricks to lay?
+And one of the last major steps to set you up for success?
 A robots.txt file.
 This tells Google where it can and can’t go on your site.
 Check your own robots.txt file by searching “yourdomain/robots.txt” into Google.
 If you don’t have one, you’ll want to create one.

-Once you have the correct tools and plugins in place, you can start to really strategize and pin-point your goals.
+Once you have the correct tools and plugins in place, you can start to really strategize and pin-point your apartment SEO goals.

 Strategize Goals and Research Keywords